alexdeane1/HNKSolicitors/README.md

 I changed the view width on the header to 90 instead of the design so that I could make the hamburger menu show at a lesser width.

+On the sections with the questions like "Have you had a slip, trip or fall?", I was not sure what the boxes where.
+I assumed they would be links and not dropdown boxes.

 ## Things I didnt finish

 There are a few things I did not finish in time